 This is the booklet you’ll need to fill out to apply for the Offer in Compromise.
 The booklet has all the information you’ll need to fill out the application; however, you may want to have a tax attorney look at it as well.
 The application is very detailed, and you should be prepared to show complete documentation of any claims made in the packet.
 The booklet consists of Form 433-A for individuals, Form 433-B for businesses, and Form 656, which is the Offer In Compromise application.

 Being in trouble with the IRS is never a good thing, but it’s not the end of the world.
-There are relief and forgiveness programs available to help you.
+There are assistance and forgiveness programs available to help you.
 The worst thing you can do is to try to avoid the IRS.
 They can garnish your wages, withhold future tax refunds, and more.